 While the odds of winning a national lottery are low, your odds would obviously increase if you were to buy several million tickets.
 The same idea applies to the most popular explanation for fine-tuning: a multiverse.
 Perhaps physical reality consists of a massive array of universes each with a different set of values for the relevant constants.
 If there are many—perhaps infinitely many—universes, then the odds of a life-permitting universe being produced would seem to be much greater.
 While most of the universes in the multiverse would be unfit for life, so the argument goes, ours is one of the few where all of the constants have the required values.

-ID advocates propose three specialized Rs—irreducible complexity (Behe 1996), specified complexity and information (Dembski 1998, 2002).
-Although distinctions are sometimes blurred here, while ID arguments involving each of those Rs tend to be gap arguments, an additional focus on mind-reflective aspects of nature is typically more visible in ID arguments citing specified complexity and information than in arguments citing irreducible complexity.
+ID advocates propose two specialized Rs—irreducible complexity (Behe 1996) and specified complex information (Dembski 1998, 2002).
+Although distinctions are sometimes blurred here, while ID arguments involving each of those Rs tend to be gap arguments, an additional focus on mind-reflective aspects of nature is typically more visible in ID arguments citing specified complexity than in arguments citing irreducible complexity.

 We will not pursue that dispute here except to note that even if the case is made that ID could not count as proper science, which is controversial, that would not in itself demonstrate a defect in design arguments as such.
 Science need not be seen as exhausting the space of legitimate conclusions from empirical data.
 In any case, the floods of vitriol in the current ID discussion suggest that much more than the propriety of selected inferences from particular empirical evidences is at issue.